The Poll Brothers: Gillis and George Get It Right, Again and Again

 TOKU MODERN ASIAN

-Anything goes, from traditional appetizer, entree and dessert to ordering sushi exclusively or sharing various appetizers and skewers.
+Anything goes, from traditional appetizers, entrees, and desserts to ordering sushi exclusively or sharing various appetizers and skewers.

-Among the house rolls are the Pacific King with king crab, avocado, Asian pear, wasabi-avocado crème and the Americana featuring Maine lobster tail tempura, asparagus and spicy sauce.
-Top the meal off with a Fuji Tatin, a roasted Fuji apple tart with a calvados reduction, a warm brownie with green tea Chantilly creme or be good and opt for a delicious seasonal exotic fruit plate.
+Among the house rolls are the Pacific King with king crab, avocado, Asian pear, and wasabi-avocado crème, and the Americana featuring Maine lobster tail tempura, asparagus, and spicy sauce.
+Top the meal off with a Fuji Tatin, a roasted Fuji apple tart with a calvados reduction, a warm brownie with green tea Chantilly creme, or be good and opt for a delicious seasonal exotic fruit plate.

 BAR FRITES RESTAURANT

 Main course options include a variety of fish, such as whole crispy black bass chinois or grilled filet of branzino.
-Steak frite aficionados can choose from hanger steak, prime sirloin or filet mignon, with french fries and a choice of sauce: chimmichurri, peppercorn, bordelaise, béarnaise, Roquefort or maitre’d butte.
-Or, for an entree, try the brasserie meat loaf, lamb T-bones or the omelette du jour.
+Steak frite aficionados can choose from hanger steak, prime sirloin, or filet mignon, with french fries and a choice of sauce: chimichurri, peppercorn, bordelaise, béarnaise, Roquefort or maitre’d butte.
+Or, for an entree, try the brasserie meatloaf, lamb T-bones, or the omelette du jour.

 BRYANT & COOPER STEAKHOUSE

 No matter the night, no matter the season, Bryant and Cooper’s unparalleled fare draws the “in” crowd to the dark paneled dining room.
-Among the perennially popular starters at the granddaddy of the Poll brothers’ restaurants are the grand cold seafood platter, stone crabs - fresh in season from Joe’s in Miami and tuna tartar.
-Dive into their signature salad -- jumbo shrimps chopped into 1/2 inch pieces, string beans, beefsteak tomatoes, onions, crumbled bacon and pimentos, dressed with a dash of red vinegar and olive oil.
-For the main course, there’s the exceptional porterhouse for two or more, a succulent sirloin, velvety 10 oz. filet mignon, jumbo three to four pound lobsters and fresh, grilled fish, with fresh vegetables on the side.
-For dessert, opt for crème brulee, cheesecake or a fresh fruit platter.
+Among the perennially popular starters at the granddaddy of the Poll brothers’ restaurants are the grand cold seafood platter, stone crabs - fresh in season from Joe’s in Miami, and tuna tartar.
+Dive into their signature salad -- jumbo shrimp chopped into 1/2 inch pieces, string beans, beefsteak tomatoes, onions, crumbled bacon, and pimentos, dressed with a dash of red vinegar and olive oil.
+For the main course, there’s the exceptional porterhouse for two or more, a succulent sirloin, velvety 10 oz. filet mignon, jumbo three to four-pound lobsters, and fresh, grilled fish, with fresh vegetables on the side.
+For dessert, opt for crème brulee, cheesecake, or a fresh fruit platter.

 CIPOLLINI PRONTO